|A quarter of a century, more or less|

 So who wins?

 The implementation that gave the theme its name was Craige Schensted's game Star, on which he later improved with *Star.
-I made Superstar and YvY, a joint effort with David J. Bush.
-None of these games to me seemed wholly satisfactory, but no obvious improvement presented itself either.
+I tried my hand at it with Superstar and YvY, the latter a joint effort with David J. Bush, but neither seemed wholly satisfactory.
+After Symple had emerged, I discarded them both because they had lost all significance.

-Benedikt Rosenau must have felt something similar when he contacted me about the theme early October 2010.
-My mind, if at all, was focused on 'The History of Draughts Variants', so I was reluctant to even think about his suggestion of a 'generalized Star'.
+Benedikt Rosenau had been searching for the theme's 'deeper core' when he contacted me about it early October 2010.
+My mind, if at all, was focused on 'The History of Draughts Variants', so I was reluctant to even think about his suggestion of a deeper core.
+But in a small overlap that night, between drifting off to sleep and sleeping, images were drifting up and a window opened and there was the core idea of the theme.
+I remember thinking "so simple? ... what's wrong?".

-Neither, for that matter, has Mu, and contrary to Phalanx it has been playtested only once till Ed made ann applet in 2012.
-That was immediately after its conception in 1986, on a compact board against Anneke Treep, who was to become the mother of my son Falco, less than a decade later.
+Ed made a Mu applet in 2012.
+No small endeavour!
+Until then it had been played only once, immediately after its conception in 1986, on a compact board against Anneke Treep, who was to become the mother of my son Falco, less than a decade later.
 She won.

 "—And he built a Crooked Game—"

-On the night of its introduction I was impressed by Atlantis.
-Martin had combined the 'Focus' way of movement and the explosion mechanism of an obscure seventies game called 'Explosion' before, in Explocus, but this was of a different magnitude - the game seemed monumental.
+I was very impressed by Martin Medema's game Atlantis, at least on the night of its introduction.
+Martin had combined the 'Focus' way of movement with the explosion mechanism of an obscure seventies game called 'Explosion' before, in his game Explocus, but this was of a different magnitude - Atlantis appeared monumental.

-Atlantis also introduced the 'segmented board', albeit only in a compact lay-out.
-Necessarily so because the mechanism is such that a truly segmented lay-out would make it impossible to keep the 'explosions' controlled, and the playing field including all pieces would be blown up entirely within a couple of moves.
-Atlantis' segmentation only serves a flexible compact lay-out for different numbers of players.
+The game also introduced a 'segmented board', each segment being a 7-cells hexagon, albeit in a compact lay-out, because the mechanism is such that a randomly segmented lay-out would have made it impossible to keep the game's 'explosions' controlled.
+The playing field including all pieces would be blown up entirely within a couple of moves.
+Atlantis' segmentation only serves as a way to accommodate different numbers of players.

-Keeping the explosions controlled - that was an art in itself.
+Stacks of men would 'explode', whereby their content was distributed over adjacent cells that might in turn become critical, inviting chain reactions.
+Keeping them controlled was an art in itself.
 Atlantis wasn't layered like Mu.
 Explosions were the means of building the walls, and an exploded cell would become a 'source', growing a man every turn till it reached capacity once again, exploding a second time before finally freezing into a 'crater', that is: a solid wall.
-That amount of growth tended to be critical in chain reactions, and many a player's territory ended up exploding inward on itself.
+That amount of growth was more often than not uncontrollable, and many a player's territory ended up exploding inward on itself.

 The problem could be felt on the intuitive level.
 What do you do with an explosion, build something or clear something?
 The answer should be clear.